-While I love to make my own homemade pizza dough, I don’t always want to or have the time.
+While I love to make my own homemade pizza dough , I don't always want to or have the time.
 Trader Joe's is my go-to for store bought pizza dough.
 I love that they have three varieties: plain, whole wheat, and a garlic herb one.
 For this buffalo chicken pizza recipe, I'd choose either the whole wheat or plain.

 The other key to the crispy crust isn't just the dough.
 It's the hot stone I bake it on.
 If you don't have a pizza stone, you can still make this recipe but I will tell you it's not an expensive investment and you'll use it for soooo many things.
 This pizza stone comes from Emile Henry and to say I love it is an understatement.